PXL-IT-NET/Guts-DotNetEssentials/FAQ.md

 * Reapply your stashed changes: **git stash apply**

 ### method 2: download a new version of the code
 Most of the times it is only the MainWindow that has been changed.
-You can download the start code again and then copy the MainWindow files (.xaml and .cs) into your solution.
+You can download the start code again and than copy the MainWindow files (.xaml and .cs) into your solution.

 To do this, follow these steps:
 * Download the repository again as zip.
 Unzip the file in a different folder then the folder you are currently working in